Creating an Activity

 You can also build one from scratch.

-To save your progress, you must click update activity at the bottom of the form.
+To save your progress, you must click Update Activity

 While templates offer a great starting point, you can modify the assistant’s behavior, tone, and scope to better align with your course requirements.
 Add or remove resources, refine instructions, or set specific activity parameters.